erikaheidi/onlinux/app/Resources/data/devices/focusrite-scarlet-2i2.md

 ## OnLinux Review

 - **Works on Linux?**
   - **Yes.** You don't need any extra software on Ubuntu 21.04+, the device connects via USB and becomes an audio device that you can set up as input / microphone called "Scarlet i2i audio interface".
-Make sure you toggle the "48V" button to enable [phantom power](https://www.sweetwater.com/sweetcare/articles/what-phantom-power-need/#) if you are using it with a condenser microphone (such as the Shure SMB7), since those require an extra power input.
+Make sure you toggle the "48V" button to enable [phantom power](https://www.sweetwater.com/sweetcare/articles/what-phantom-power-need/#) if you are using it with a device that requires it.
 - **Tested with**
   - Ubuntu 21.04, 21.10